 Yes, replace the fresh asparagus with the same amount of frozen asparagus.
 Cook as per recipe instructions.

-- Enjoy an oil-free healthy 4 ingredient potato soup.
+Looking for more soups?
+Enjoy an oil-free healthy low fat potato soup.

 Creamy Vegan Asparagus Soup With Potato (Gluten Free)